150+ Sales Email Subject Lines That Get Opened, Read, and Responded To in 2024

 11. “I found you through [referral name]”

 Again, don't underestimate the power of mentioning referrals in a subject line.
-It immediately establishes a connection with the prospect and increases their investment in responding to you.
+I find it immediately establishes a connection with the prospect and increases their investment in responding to you.

 Spend five minutes looking through your contact‘s LinkedIn or Facebook accounts.
 I bet you can find at least one thing you have in common — even if it’s just that you've both been photographed eating spaghetti.
 Be careful; don’t mention something too personal or something they clearly want to keep private, or it will come off as creepy.
 Pick something that the prospect made publicly known on their social profiles.